 Grading seams is a sewing term that refers to layering the seam allowance in order to reduce bulk in thick fabrics.
 Because it reduces bulk, it gives a professional look on the outside and a more comfortable fit for clothing.

 Where to Grade Seams?

-Grading your seams only needs to be done where you will be pressing the seam to one side or in an area such as collar, that will be turned right side out.
+When sewing, grading seams only needs to be done where you will be pressing the seam to one side or in an area, such as a collar or cuffs, that will be turned right side out.
 It is not necessary for straight seams that will be pressed open.

-Start by sewing your seam as per the instructions in your sewing pattern.
+Start by stitching your seam as per the sewing pattern instructions.
 This seam had a seam allowance of ½ inch (12mm).

 Once you have graded the seam you can press it to one side.
 I always like to press so that the wider layer is on top and covers the narrower layers underneath.

 When grading seams where you have more than 2 layers, grade the seams to 3 different layers.

 You may need to grade a couple of layers to the same width, so you are not cutting right back to the seam allowance.

 Where you have 2 seams that intersect such as the underarms area, trim the ends of the seam into a point to reduce bulk.